zephir-lang/zephir-docs/en/oop.md

     }

-*Abstract*: If a class has this modifier it cannot be instantiated:
+`abstract: If a class has this modifier it cannot be instantiated:

     namespace Test;